WeWriteCode/ngbp/README.md

 $ bower install
 ```

+Note: `bower install` is chained to `npm install` to you typically don't need to run it manually in this project.

 In the future, should you want to add a new Bower package to your app, run the
 `install` command: